-The council and shall keep a journal of its proceedings, which journal shall be maintained as a permanent electronic record that is easily accessible and made available to the public pursuant to the general laws of the state governing public records.
+The council and shall keep a journal of its proceedings, which journal shall be maintained as a permanent electronic record that is made available to the public pursuant to the general laws of the state governing public records.

 Sec.
 9-2.
 Organization of council.